In this video, we spend some time with the MEP Engineering department to learn more about their work and their team!

 Are you a big football fan and want your favorite team color, fabric ductwork on your next project?
 Perhaps a clean, minimalist design with concealed ductwork is more your style?
 Ductwork is a necessity in virtually every project so make informed decisions early on and you will not only have an aesthetically pleasing design, but you will be comfortable as well.

-Our mechanical and electrical engineering, HVAC, and plumbing design services team members are proven leaders in innovation and conscious of the need to balance functionality, cost, energy conservation and integration with aesthetic architectural elements.
+Our MEP Engineers are proven leaders in innovation and conscious of the need to balance functionality, cost, energy conservation and integration with aesthetic architectural elements.
 We proactively meet the challenges of achieving occupant comfort, meeting code-mandated operating parameters and concealing large equipment both visually and audibly.
 Contact us today to learn more.

 Share this post